Buenaventura Durruti: Return to Barcelona

+He then went to the CCMA headquarters on the Pla de Palau and met with Garcia Oliver, who he found to be stressed and sleep deprived.
+Together they discussed the situation in Aragon, including the slated offensive to take Zaragoza, the supply shortages and the restructuring of their war committee.
+But then Garcia Oliver informed Durruti that the Zaragoza offensive would have to be postponed in favour of the planned Mallorca landings, which they hoped would provoke a confrontation between the British and Italians.
+Durruti believed that France and the United Kingdom would continue to uphold appeasement rather than confront the Italians.
+He argued that delaying the Zaragoza offensive further would allow the Nationalists to fortify their positions and thus prevent the militias from taking the city and linking up with Republican forces in the north, which he believed to be a necessary prerequisite to an offensive against the Nationalists in Andalusia.

 Garcia Oliver responded that the decision had already been made, due to their choice to collaborate with the Republican political parties, and that he would have to remain in his position in the CCMA to give legal protection to the revolution.
 Durruti argued that the legalisation of their revolutionary activities would only strengthen the Catalan government and weaken the CCMA, which he believed would lead them towards a form of state socialism.
 Worrying that this would result in an armed conflict between the workers and the Catalan government, Durruti called a regional meeting of the CNT.
 At the meeting, Durruti and Garcia Oliver argued for the CNT to end its collaboration with the political parties, but the collaborationist position held firm, as CNT members worried that such a break would accelerate civil conflict within the anti-fascist ranks.
 Durruti left Barcelona and returned to Aragon, seeking to hold his position, strengthen the confederal militias and continue advancing the revolution.